Beyond Meat sees Q2 sales jump on restaurant demand

 El Segundo, California-based Beyond Meat reported $149.4 million in revenue for the second quarter, beating Wall Street’s forecast of $141 million, according to analysts polled by FactSet.

-For the third quarter, Beyond Meat said it expects net revenue in the range of $120 million to $140 million as restaurant restocking slows.
+For the third quarter, Beyond Meat said it expects net revenue in the range of $120 million to $140 million.
 That is below the $153 million Wall Street had forecast.

 By DEE-ANN DURBIN